2013–14 Håndboldligaen (men's handball)

 The 2013–14 Håndboldligaen is the 78th season of the Håndboldligaen, Denmark's premier Handball league.

+KIF Kolding København won the championship, when they beat AaB Håndbold in the final.
+TMS Ringsted were relegated, when they finished last in the regular season.
+Ribe-Esbjerg HH and Nordsjælland Håndbold were relegated, as they finished bottom of each of their relegation groups.

 Team information

 The following 14 clubs compete in the Håndboldligaen during the 2013–14 season:

 Personnel and kits

-Following is the list of clubs competing in 2013–14 Nemzeti Bajnokság I, with their manager, captain, kit manufacturer and shirt sponsor.
+Following is the list of clubs competing in 2013–14 Håndboldligaen, with their manager, captain, kit manufacturer and shirt sponsor.